 - 1. Household must meet eligibility criteria for the specific apartment community: - A. Neighbor to Neighbor, Inc. does not restrict occupancy to a certain population. - 2.
 The household's annual income may not exceed applicable Income Limits, which include Low and Very Low Income Households.
 The limits that apply vary by county and the numbers of Low Income Households are restricted by HUD programmatic requirements. - A. Management will require verification of family composition when it is necessary to do so in order to determine income eligibility. - 3.
 The Applicant agrees to pay the portion of rent required by the subsidy program. - 4.
 The unit must be the Family's only residence. - 5.
 At the time of admission, the Applicant may not be receiving Section 8 assistance on another housing unit. - 6.
 At least one household member must meet citizen or immigration status requirements: - A. A person not claiming to have eligible immigration status may live in a unit with a household that has members who are citizens or have eligible immigration status.
 The assistance to the household would be prorated. - B. Applicants and tenants who are not contending to have eligible immigration status must sign a certification that they do not have eligible immigration status.
 The certification supports the individual is not subject to the rule requiring the disclosure and verification of their SSN. - 7.
 Each member of the household must provide a valid social security card.
-The head of the household/spouse/co-head must disclose SSNs for all family members.
-The excluded tenants of this rule are: 1. age 62 and older as of January 31, 2010, whose initial determination of eligible immigration status.
-2. A child under six without a SS number as long as the child was added to the application less than 6 months prior to the admittance date. - If no SSN has been assigned to a particular family member, the applicant must sign a certification stating that no SSN has been assigned - A. Applicant must provide documentation of SSNs or other acceptable evidence/certification of the Social Security numbers (for all household members) during the application period except the excluded noted above. - B. Applicants may not become a participant in the program unless the applicant submits the required SSN documentation within 90 days from the date an available unit to disclose and/or verify the SSNs.
+The head of the household/spouse/co-head must disclose SSNs for all family members excluding tenants age 62 and older as of January 31, 2010, whose initial determination of eligible immigration status.
+If no SSN has been assigned to a particular family member, the applicant must sign a certification stating that no SSN has been assigned - A. Applicant must provide documentation of SSNs or other acceptable evidence/certification of the Social Security numbers (for all household members) during the application period. - B. Applicants may not become a participant in the program unless the applicant submits the required SSN documentation within 90 days from the date an available unit to disclose and/or verify the SSNs.
 During the 90 day period the applicant may at its discretion retain its place on the waiting list.
 After 90 days if the applicant has been unable to supply the required SSN documentation, the applicant will be determined ineligible and removed from the waiting list.
-This rule also applies to Children under the age of six.
-An additional 90 period may be granted if the failure to provide the documentation of the SSN is due to circumstances that are outside the control of the tenant.

-- 8. A person not claiming to have eligible immigration status may live in a unit with a household that has a member who is a citizens or eligible immigration status.
+Households that include an applicant family member who is under the age of 6, who does not yet have a Social Security Number (SSN) assigned to him/her, and was added to the household 6 months or less from the movein date.
+As a result of this change, the owner or owner agent (O/A) must no longer deny occupancy to such applicant households. - 8.
+A person not claiming to have eligible immigration status may live in a unit with a household that has a member who is a citizens or eligible immigration status.
 The assistance for the household would be prorated.
 Each household member must provide a certified birth certificate and members over the age of 18 must provide photo identification. - 9.
 Regulations for Households whose Head or Co-Head of Household are full or part time students are as follows: